flotools/flotools/README.md

  - Activate Plugin Monitor:	Option+/
  - Deactivate Plugin Monitor:	Option+Shift+/
 - Plugin Views:
- - Flo Tools provides an alternative means of browsing parameters in the Plug-In window, allowing inaccessible plugin parameters to be manipulated and controlled.
+ - Flo Tools provides an alternative means of browsing parameters in the Plug-In window, allowing some inaccessible plugin parameters to be manipulated and controlled.
 The script relies on user-generated text files to provide Flo Tools with a template for navigating parameters,  with the option to move the mouse pointer to specific coordinates within the Plug-In window.
+ - load default view: Command+0
+ - Load Views 1 through 9: Command+1 through 9
  - for more information about plugin views, and how to create them, click here.